kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 merging, see
 [sigs.k8s.io/structured-merge-diff](https://sigs.k8s.io/structured-merge-diff).

 A number of markers were added in Kubernetes 1.16 and 1.17, to allow API developers to describe the merge strategy supported by lists, maps, and structs.
-These markers can be applied to objects of the respective type, in Go files or OpenAPI specs.
+These markers can be applied to objects of the respective type, in Go files or in the [OpenAPI schema definition of the CRD](/docs/reference/generated/kubernetes-api/{{< param "version" >}}#jsonschemaprops-v1-apiextensions-k8s-io):

 | Golang marker | OpenAPI extension | Accepted values | Description | Introduced in |
 |---|---|---|---|---|